This is part of my 12-part series entitled 12 Strategies for Raising a Healthy Child.

 If you’re not sure, check out my checklist for raising nourished, healthy kids here!

-For a holistic approach to raising a child who eats well, regulates his food consumption and has a healthy relationship with food, check out my signature program: The Kids Healthy Weight Project.
+For a holistic approach to raising a child who eats well, regulates his food consumption and has a healthy relationship with food, check out my signature program: The Nourished Child Project.